39aldo39/klfc/doc/key.md

 The `shortcutPos` attribute corresponds to the position used in shortcuts.
 If `qwertyShortcuts` is `true`, it will be set to the QWERTY location.

-By default, the shortcut position will be the (QWERTY) position of the first character.
-If the first character has no corresponding position, the shortcut position will be the same as the normal position.
+By default, the shortcut position will be the (QWERTY) position of the default letter.
+That is, the letter that is typed when no modifier is pressed.
+If the default letter has no corresponding position, the shortcut position will be the same as the normal position.

 Letters
 -------